laminlabs/lamindb/docs/organize.md

 ### Annotating with other label types

 Often, you also want to annotate with other entities, not just projects.
 LaminDB offers two main classes for this: {class}`~lamindb.Record` for metadata records and {class}`~lamindb.ULabel` for simple labels.
-You can use these together with entities in modules such as {mod}`bionty` in full analogy with `Project`.
-For example:
+You can use these alongside entities in modules such as {mod}`bionty`, just as you would with `Project`:

 ```python
 import bionty as bt